 What to Expect in an Indie Label Contract

-Before you read on, you should know that different labels use different kinds of contracts, and as the financial stakes get higher, the contracts get more complicated.
-The information found here is most applicable to a small, independent record label, though the basic ideas apply to any record label contract.
-Also, be aware that this advice is not binding and not intended to take the place of legal advice.
+Before you read on, you should know that different music labels use different kinds of contracts, and as the financial stakes get higher, the contracts get more complicated.
+The information found here is most applicable to a small, independent record label, though the basic ideas can apply to any record label contract.
+Also, be aware that this advice is not binding and not intended to take the place of professional legal advice.

 What Should Be In a Contract?

-- A deal for a band to record one or more albums that the label will release
+- A deal for a band to record one or more live albums that the label will release

 - A licensing deal or recording deal with first refusal on one or more future recordings.

 The term refers to the length of time the label will own the album covered by the deal.
 It is obviously in the best interest of the label to get the album for as long as possible, but the term can be anywhere from a couple of years to forever.
 A term of between five to ten years is fair, and depending on how much experience your label has under its belt, the lower end of the spectrum is expected It's good for indie labels to include an option to renew the term for another set period in the contract.

 Keep in mind that the terms of ownership will be determined by whether you "buy" the album or if you license it.

 An indie label contract should specifically state where the label has the right to sell the album.
 If you are a US based label, and the band already has a deal in the UK, then you can't very well try to sell the record there, too.
 A fair way to do this for bands and label is to have the contract cover areas where the label has distribution, but the band does not already have a deal and then include a clause in the contract stating that the label can seek licensing or distribution deals in other territories for the album.